cedar/cedar/cedar/devices/sensors/visual/grabbertools/readme.txt

-directory grabbertools:
+Directory grabbertools:

-the files in this directory contains only the common classes for the grabbertools defined in cedar\executables.
+The files in this directory contains only the common classes for the grabbertools defined in cedar\executables.

 These tools are:
 	- fwCameraSaveCapabilities : program to search for all cameras on the firewire bus and save their